 - Facts: Mexican-American children and their parents filed a lawsuit against the Raymondville Texas Independent School District alleging the district engaged in discrimination in violation of the Fourteenth Amendment, Title VI, Equal Educational Opportunities Act of 1974.
-Complaint alleged that the children were unlawfully segregated and also received an inadequate bilingual education that denied their right to an education. - Held: Court determined that school districts are required to take necessary actions to provide EL students the ability to overcome language barriers. - Criteria for effective programs: The bilingual education program must be based on sound educational theor Program must be implemented effectively with resources for passonnel, instruand space - After a trial period, the program must be proven effective in overcoming bar
+Complaint alleged that the children were unlawfully segregated and also received an inadequate bilingual education that denied their right to an education. - Held: Court determined that school districts are required to take necessary actions to provide EL students the ability to overcome language barriers. - Criteria for effective programs: - The bilingual education program must be based on sound educational theory - Program must be implemented effectively with resources for personnel, instructional materials, and space - After a trial period, the program must be proven effective in overcoming barriers/handicaps